CCTB-Ecomods/gemm/HACKING.md

    you want to run, and that the `default_settings` are as you wish them to be.
 All needed map files must be located in `examples/zosterops`.
-Then launch a batch of simulations with the bash command `./habitstudy.py <experiment> <seed1> <seedN>`. `<experiment>` can be one of "hybrid", "habitat", "mutation", or "linkage".
+Then launch a batch of simulations with the bash command `./habitstudy.py <experiment> <seed1> <seedN>`. `<experiment>` can be one of "tolerance", "habitat", "mutation", or "linkage".
 The seeds specify the range of replicates to be run.
 (Simulations are assigned their replicate number as the RNG seed, so all simulations in the same replicate start with identical conditions.)
 The script launches one simulation run of each scenario of the given experiment for each seed.
 Runs are launched in parallel with one run per processor core, so make sure you have enough cores!
-(For example, running `./habitatstudy.py hybrid 6 10` will launch six scenarios with 5 replicates (6 through 10), making for a total of 30 cores.)
+(For example, running `./habitatstudy.py tolerance 6 10` will launch six scenarios with 5 replicates (6 through 10), making for a total of 30 cores.)
 Also, make sure you have enough harddrive storage space for the output (can be several GB per run.)
 The script waits until all runs have completed, then terminates.